Leayal/PSO2-Launcher-CSharp/README.md

   - Add or remove RSS Feeds by URLs (When adding, the `Default` Base Handler should be sufficient for most cases).
   - Plugin system is available to add more handler to handle special RSS Feeds.
   - `Deferred Refresh` setting per-feed allows the user to customize which feed will be actively refreshed: If enabled, this `deferred refresh` will stop any unfocused RSS feeds (in UI) from refreshing the feed data, only when they're focused (or being in the UI view) that they start to refresh data.
+- \[BETA\] PSO2 Client Troubleshooting:
+  - The feature is currently in beta, but it's not changing anything to the system or any files so it's perfectly safe to try.
+Any technical advices, fixes and explanations are welcomed to share, but please do so by [Creating issues](https://github.com/Leayal/PSO2-Launcher-CSharp/issues) with `label` including `enhancement`.
+The more you explain about how and why the problem is there, and how the fix works is valuable information.
+  - Main purpose is to help player who has technical issue(s) with the game client.
+However, anything outside of the game client is not mentioned, such as Internet's problem, damaged OS's important files, etc...
+  - Most of results and words are "advices", it is not a 'must' to follow accordingly unless stated.

 ### Launcher arguments:
 - `--tray`: Launch the launcher and minimize to tray immediately.